elifesciences/elife-pub-scripts/README.md

 # case: moving git-lfs files back into git

+When working with a large repository that someone has already attempting to use git-lfs with, there may be large files that were not downloaded that need to be in order to push them to their new home.

     GIT_LFS_SKIP_SMUDGE=1 git clone https://repo # 'smudge' prevents lfs pointers or something git lfs pull # pull down the large files that weren't cloned

 make a list of files already tracked by git-lfs

     git lfs ls-files | grep -vE "\.gz|\.rpm$" | cut -d ' ' -f 3 > /tmp/lfs-files.txt